-She was surprised and humbled when I heard some of the insights she gleaned from the book of Ruth.
+I was surprised and humbled when I heard some of the insights she gleaned from the book of Ruth.
 I thought I knew it so well, but listening to her made me realize I only understood Naomi’s side of the story.
 My Zionist bones are so full of sympathy towards Naomi’s exile and I have gained much understanding of her sorrow, estrangement from God, her bitterness and widowhood.
 However Priscilla brought a new angle to the table.
 She explained Ruth’s heart, the heart of a “foreign” daughter who is eager to serve her Israelite mother-in-law (even to the point of allowing her to “use” her womb) and feel welcomed in the House of Bread.

 It only then occurred to me that had Ruth lived today, she would be a Jordanian.
 She would even look like Priscilla.
 Writing it now embarrasses me a bit, but up to that morning in the restaurant I never thought of the Arab Ruths.
 Whenever I talked or shared about her, she was always a Westerner.

 Back to Our First Meeting in the Restaurant